antoniomachine/bigml-ruby/README.rst

         'white_box' => false}

 Note that we have abbreviated the output in the snippet above for
-readability: the full anomaly detector you'll get is going to contain much more details).
+readability: the full anomaly detector yo'll get is going to contain much more details).

 The `trees` list contains the actual isolation forest, and it can be quite large usually.
 That's why, this part of the resource should only be included in downloads when needed.
-If you are only interested in other properties, such as `top_anomalies`, you'll improve performance by excluding it, using the `excluded=trees` query string in the API call:
+If you are only interested in other properties, such as `top_anomalies`, yo'll improve performance by excluding it, using the `excluded=trees` query string in the API call:

 .. code-block:: ruby